 5.1.7 Copyright provisions

 Rules governing intellectual property in Spain were based for many years on the 1879 Act, and the jurisprudence it generated over the following 100 years.
-In 1987, it was superseded by a new 22/1987 Act, designed to bring copyright legislation up to date, improve the rights it covers and close the loop-holes left open by the nineteenth-century legislation, particularly the difficulties arising from the lack of reference to an author's ongoing property rights over an original work (droit de suite).
-Ten years later, the 1/1996 Legislative Decree had to undergo numerous amendments to bring it into line with European Union legislation.
-This 1996 Decree assembled all current rules on intellectual property, pertaining to both artistic and scientific works, and included authors' economic rights, moral rights and droit de suite.
-The new social and economic situation and especially the challenge of providing more effective protection to creators, permitting the peaceful dissemination of their creations by culture industries, and guaranteeing the whole of society's access to a plural cultural offer, led to the approval of the 23/2006 Act that amendsthe text of the Intellectual Property Act of 1996.
+In 1987, it was superseded by a new 22/1987 Act, designed to bring copyright legislation up to date, improve the rights it covers and close the loop-holes left open by the nineteenth-century legislation, particularly the difficulties arising from the lack of reference to an author's ongoing property rights over an original work ("droit de suite").
+Ten years later, the 1/1996Legislative Decree had to undergo numerous amendments to bring it into line with European Union legislation.
+This 1996 Decree assembled all current rules on intellectual property, applied to both artistic and scientific works, and included authors' economic rights, moral rights and "droit de suite".
+The new social and economic situation (especially,the challenge of providing more effective protection to creators, permitting the peaceful dissemination of their creations by culture industries, and guaranteeing the whole of society's access to a plural cultural offer), led to the approval of the 23/2006 Act that amends the text of the Intellectual Property Act of 1996.

 The growing discomfort by artists, authors and publishers over the high rates of Internet piracy led the government, after a broad political and social debate, to the adoption of the 2/2011 Act on Sustainable Economy.
 The forty-third final provision of the Act establishes the amendment of the Act on Services of the Information Society and the Intellectual Property Act.
 In the first, safeguarding intellectual property rights becomes a principle justifying the withdrawal of illegal content or the interruption of certain services provided in web pages.
 The second refers to the Commission on Intellectual Property, under the Ministry of Education, Culture and Sport, as the competent authority in mediation, arbitration and safeguarding intellectual property.
 Among the measures already adopted by the Council of Ministers is the establishment of a combined procedure, administrative and judicial, for the protection of intellectual property rights on the Internet (see also chapter 4.2.3).

 Another controversial aspect of the Intellectual Property Act has been, until recently, the establishment of a lump sum payment on analogue, first, and digital support, later, on behalf of rights holders.
 This fee was intended to compensate authors for private copying of work that had already been disclosed.
-The heated debate on the Spanish digital canon finished, in December 2011, when it was abolished by the government (20/2011 Royal Decree Act).
-A year later, the government has adopted the 1657/2012 Royal Decree that regulates the procedure for payment of fair compensation to the rights holders for private copying with a charge to the General State Budget.
-Thus, the government has considered that citizens can benefit from the limit of private copying as compensation for a part of the taxes that they satisfy.
-However, collecting societies see in this measure a double taxation for those citizens who buy these devices, as their prices have not decreased, and an unfair measure for those who do not buy them and have to pay the fee via taxes.
+The heated debate on the Spanish "digital canon" finished, in December 2011, when it was abolished by the government (20/2011 Royal Decree Act).
+A year later, the government adopted the 1657/2012 Royal Decree that regulates the procedure for payment of fair compensation to the rights holders for private copying with a charge to the General State Budget.
+Thus, the government considered that citizens could benefit from the limit of private copying as compensation for a part of the taxes that they satisfy.
+However, collecting societies saw in this measure a double taxation for those citizens who buy these devices, as their prices have not decreased, and an unfair measure for those who do not buy them and have to pay the fee via taxes.

-The allegations of irregularities in the financial management of one of these collecting societies (SGAE), in July 2011, led to a heated political and social debate around the control of these entities.
-Among the initiatives presented by the then Minister of Culture to improve the functioning and control of these entities are the partial amendment of the Intellectual Property Act (in order to prevent indiscriminate creation of foundations and corporations by these collecting societies), the creation of a sanctions regime and the establishment of a mandatory public audit.
+The allegations of irregularities in the financial management of one of these collecting societies (SGAE), in July 2011, led to a heated political and social debate around the transparency, control, accountability and effective supervision of these entities.
+In the new Intellectual Property Act (21/2014 Act), new tools to reinforce control and effective supervision are implemented, as well as a single instance for invoicing and payment.

 See also chapter 8.1.2.